|CNY Hiking HOME PAGE||Northville-Placid Trail||West-Central Adirondacks||Camping in Moose River Plains|

-Benedict Creek Trail is an old snowmobile trail that once traveled along the creek.
-Hikers can still explore this no longer maintained and unmarked trail with a sense of adventure.
+Benedict Creek Trail is an old trail that once traveled along the creek.
+Hikers can still explore this no longer maintained and unmarked trail as a bushwhack.
 Access is at the end of a short spur road past campsite #67 at an old gate.
 The spur road is at a sharp bend in the Moose River Plains Road.
 Camp at this campsite and you'll sure to feel like your in a remote area.

-Bear Pond Trail is an unmarked trail that is better left for experienced bushwhackers.
+Bear Pond Trail is a tough trail that has the feel of a bushwhack.
 Access is from the "Loop Road" off the main Moose River Plains Road.

 Cellar Pond Trail travels along an old logging road and ascends 2.3 miles to a remote pond located between Cellar Mountain and Wakely Mountain.
 This trail is no longer maintained and we noticed the parking area on the main Moose River Plains Road has become overgrown (Aug 2010).

-Payne Brook Trail is a 1.3 mile long former road that is no longer maintained.
+Payne Brook Trail is a 1.3 mile long trail that was a former road that is no longer maintained.
 The trail is usually wet.

-Bradley Brook Trail is a bushwhack to a former logging road that follows Bradley Brook to an old logging camp and on to Sumner Stream.
-Some say the old road is what remains of the 1812 Albany Road, built for the war.
-It's said that you can find the old road from bushwhacking from the back of Campsite 17.
+Bradley Brook Trail is a bushwhack along a former logging road that follows Bradley Brook to an old logging camp.
+Look for the old road from bushwhacking from the back of Campsite #17.

 Butter Brook Trail is no longer maintained, but the trail starts from a spur road that leads to campsites near Silver Run.
 There is a barrier at the stream, but no bridge.
-You have to ford Silver Run here where the stream, although shallow, is nearly sixty feet wide with slippery rocks.
-The trail goes on to what some believed was the remains of the old 1812 Albany Road and on toward Little Moose Lake.
+You'll need to ford Silver Run here where the stream, although shallow, is quite wide with slippery rocks.
+The trail goes on toward Little Moose Lake.